GEOINT - Geospatial Intelligence

-Remotely Sensed Information — GEOINT analysis of high-resolution imaging from space will become more accessible for any enterprise with the advent of reusable, commercial rockets and smaller, less expensive satellites.
-Unmanned aerial vehicles will also provide imaging for everyone from agriculturalists to disaster relief personnel.
+Remotely Sensed Information — GEOINT / GIS analysis of high-resolution imaging from space will become more accessible for any enterprise with the advent of reusable, commercial rockets and smaller, less expensive satellites.
+Unmanned aerial vehicles will also provide imaging for everyone from agriculturalists to disaster response personnel.

 Processing Power — The potential of GEOINT-related data will only grow with the increase of high-power computing.
 This will facilitate large-scale crowdsourcing of imagery.
 For example, crowdsourced “crisis mapping” of humanitarian relief efforts for natural or manmade disasters.

 Virtual and Augmented Reality — GEOINT data is essential to accurately model real locations in gaming, virtual reality and augmented reality environments.